Belarus in the Eurovision Song Contest 2015

-Belarus participated in the Eurovision Song Contest 2015 with the song "Time" written by Uzari, Gerylana and Maimuna.
+Belarus was represented at the Eurovision Song Contest 2015 with the song "Time" written by Uzari, Gerylana and Maimuna.
 The song was performed by Uzari and Maimuna.
-The Belarusian entry for the 2015 contest in Vienna, Austria was selected through a national final organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC).
+The Belarusian entry for the 2015 contest in Vienna, Austria was selected through a national final organised by the Belarusian participating broadcaster Belarusian Television and Radio Company (BTRC).
 The national final consisted of fifteen competing acts participating in a televised production where "Time" performed by Uzari and Maimuna was selected as the winner following the combination of votes from a jury panel and public televoting.

 Belarus was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 19 May 2015.
 Performing during the show in position 11, "Time" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Belarus placed twelfth out of the 16 participating countries in the semi-final with 39 points.